openstack/nova-specs/specs/rocky/approved/nova-validate-certificates.rst

 prior usage of the server create/rebuild API when booting signed images will now fail if trusted certificates cannot be located.

+The inclusion of new policy rules controlling the usage of certificate validation will make it easy for administrators to enable or disable the feature if their deployment supports other features that are incompatible with certificate validation, like boot-from-volume support and non-libvirt based virtualization.

 Developer impact
 ----------------